Custom Provider

 After adding it, you need to find the provider you just added in the list and configure it in detail:

-1. **Enable status** There is an enable switch on the far right of the custom provider list; turning it on means enabling this custom service.
+1. **enabled state** There is an enable switch on the far right of the custom provider list; turning it on enables that custom service.

 2. **API key:**